MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

    > [!div class="mx-imgBorder"]
    > ![Select Analyze](media/form-processing-multiple-layout-define-fields-only.gif "Define fields to extract")

-- To add tables type a name for the type of table, and define the columns you want the model to extract:
+- To add tables type a name for the table, and define the columns you want the model to extract:

    > [!div class="mx-imgBorder"]
    > ![Select Analyze](media/form-processing-multiple-layout-define-tables-only.gif "Define tables to extract")